Croke Park: World record rugby union attendance

+Katie Taylor's final fight

+When Irish boxing icon Katie Taylor announced she would retire in 2026, her longtime promoter of Matchroom Boxing decided to stage the event at Croke Park, a venue where she had always wanted to compete.
+More than 80,000 tickets were sold for her farewell card in the first 17 minutes after going on sale, and the attendance on 5 September was reported to be at least 83,000.
+In the main event, Taylor defeated previously unbeaten Flora Pili by unanimous decision, retiring as the undisputed super lightweight champion.
+This was the first boxing event at Croke Park since July 1972, when 18,725 attended a card headlined by Muhammad Ali defeating Alvin Lewis.

 Skyline tour

 A walkway, known under a sponsorship deal as Kellogg's Skyline Tour Croke Park, opened on 1 June 2012.
 From 44 metres above the ground, it offers views of Dublin city and the surrounding area.
 The Olympic Torch was brought to the stadium and along the walkway on 6 June 2012.